For important information about Organic Waste Recycling start dates and green bin information/presentations: Read more in “Homes Serviced by the City”

 New Organic Waste Recycling Program

 Organic Waste MaterialsCalifornia State Senate Bill 1383 (SB 1383), requires the reduction of organic waste disposed of in landfills.
-Organic waste is food scraps and food-soiled paper from kitchens and food operations and yard waste such as garden and landscape waste, organic textiles and carpets and wood waste.
+Organic waste is food scraps and food-soiled paper from kitchens and food operations, and yard waste such as garden and landscape waste and wood waste.

 In order to comply with SB 1383, and to make San Diego a more sustainable and thriving place for everyone, the City of San Diego is pleased to introduce a new Organic Waste Recycling program for all City residents.
 The program – which represents the biggest change to trash and recycling in San Diego’s history – supports the City’s Zero Waste and Climate Action Plan goals.

-For information about when you can start participating in organic waste recycling, what items can go in the new green bin, and other vital details, please refer to the Organic Waste Recycling Frequently Asked Questions page.
+For information about organic waste recycling, what items can go in the new green bin, and other vital details, please refer to the Organic Waste Recycling Frequently Asked Questions page.

 Reason for Changes